 The Program Manager and Chairperson will review the infractions.
-Depending upon the severity of the infraction, the student MAY be allowed ONE MORE opportunity to fulfill the 240 rotation hours required for each of the Externship courses in the Externship Program.
+Depending upon the severity of the infraction, the student MAY be allowed ONE MORE opportunity to fulfill the minimum of 300 rotation hours required for the Externship Program.

 Infractions may include, but are not limited to: